antonioSF/html/README.md

 #### Accessibility Checklist
 **With that in mind, you should follow the below list while developing a website:**

-* Organize your content and keep it logical and consice (navigation, etc.).
+* Organize your content and keep it logical and concise (navigation, etc.).

 * Implement [skip navigation](https://webaim.org/techniques/skipnav/) if necessary.